mirakelsvampen/cisco-prime-collection/README.md

 **Troubleshooting**

-Many errors can occur.
-But most often the problem lies within Prime.
+Many errors can occur and are mostly handled by argparse and flow control.
+Besides those fixes, one common problem lies within Prime.
 When new access points are connected to a switch it usually takes an undefined amount of time before their appear in Prime.
 The discovery process is however faster if you manually sync your WLC.